Be prepared for anything on your next road trip. Photo: Creative Commons

 - Quart of oil + funnel

-- Leatherman tool or minimum a flat head and Phillips head screw driver along with adjustable pliers
+- Leatherman tool ($69 on Amazon) or minimum a flat head and Phillips head screwdriver along with adjustable pliers

 - Paper Maps–Grab them for free at a state’s welcome center.

-Stock your glove compartment with items you need to keep within arms reach, in case of emergency.
+Stock your glove compartment with items you need to keep within arms reach in case of any misadventures.
+It’s a great place to stash some key emergency kit items like:

 - AAA membership card, or other travel insurance card

-- Copies of Drivers license and car insurance card
+- Copies of registration and car insurance card

 - Car manual